csc-training/geocomputing/python/STAC/Readme.md

 We did some tests with different settings (data storage location, chunksize, number of cores) for the same STAC analysis, below are the results.

 ### Monthly mean of FMI Sentinel1 11-days mosaics
-In this case exactly the same files were used, but the data was fetched from FMI object storage or from Puhti local disk.
+In this case exactly the same files were used, but the data was fetched from FMI object storage or from Roihu local disk.
 Analysis was done for whole Finland.
 The optimal number of cores was 5-10.
 Using local data was slightly faster, but especially with parallel analysis, the difference was small.

 ![DEM](img/S1_data_source_cpu_walltime.gif?raw=true)